What is sausage and broccoli orzo?

 As well as all the other food prep you’ll need to wilt some spinach, around 2 packed cups should be enough.
 Alternatively if you want to use pre-prepared then frozen spinach cubes are a great way to do that, usually I do opt for frozen spinach for convenience but seeing as I was going all out for this mean, I wanted to use fresh spinach too.
 To wilt spinach, pop it in a frying pan or a saucepan for 5 minutes.
 Stir constantly to avoid spinach sticking to the pan.
 If you want to save on washing up again, use the frying pan that you’ll be using later.

 Now that your sausages, broccoli and orzo are taken care of, finely chop your onion and garlic.
 Pat any oil off of the sun dried tomatoes and cut them to your preference too.
-Add the onion and garlic to a hot pan to cook for 3-5 minutes.
+Add the onion to a hot pan to cook for 3-5 minutes.
 I substitute any oil in frying for a little water to stop things sticking but you make your own alterations here if necessary.
-Cut your sausages into pieces and add those to the pan along with the tomatoes, mix well.
+Cut your sausages into pieces and add those to the pan along with the tomatoes and garlic, mix well.